 - Can You Drink Tap Water in Singapore?

 - Singapore Travel Guide

 There are fun facts about Singapore that center around some unusual laws and little quirks.
 Either way, they are nice to know if you are visiting Singapore as not to offend anyone.

 Here is a list of fun facts about Singapore.

 It Is illegal To Not Flush The Toilet

 If your toilet policy is if it’s yellow let it mellow, in Singapore, this may get you into trouble.
 For failing to flush, you will end up with a fine of S$150, and police officers have been known to check.

 Singapore is a city, a capital, and a state all at once, making it one of only three City-States in the world.

-With the other two been Monaco and Vatican City.
+The other two being Monaco and Vatican City.

 Chewing Gum Is Banned